GRIDly-racing/GRIDly-racing.github.io/README.md

 <body>
     <h1>Tired of blindly adjusting your GT7 suspension and hoping for the best? 🏎️📉</h1>

 <p>We built a tool that combines live GT7 UDP telemetry with your tuning sheet to generate visual physics simulations.
-See exactly how your dampers compress over crests, calculate your true aerodynamic load, and visualize your steering geometry in real-time.
-Stop guessing.
-Start engineering. <p>
+See exactly how your dampers compress over crests, calculate your true aerodynamic load, and visualize your steering geometry in real-time.</p>

+<h2>Stop guessing.
+Start engineering. </h2>

 <h1>Your Virtual Trackside Engineer.</h1>